scholarslab/scholarslab.github.io/collections/_posts/2013-08-14-parsing-bc-dates-with-javascript.md

 title: Parsing BC dates with JavaScript
 category: blog
 tags:
-- Research and Development
+- research and development
 - code
 crosspost:
   - title: dclure.org
     url: http://dclure.org/logs/parsing-bc-dates-with-javascript/
 ---

-Last semester, while giving a workshop about Neatline at Beloit College in Wisconsin, [Matthew Taylor](https://twitter.com/mptaylor), a professor in the Classics department, noticed a strange bug - Neatline was ignoring negative years, and parsing BC dates as AD dates.
+Last semester, while giving a workshop about Neatline at Beloit College in Wisconsin, [Matthew Taylor](https://twitter.com/mptaylor), a professor in the Classics department, noticed a strange bug - neatline was ignoring negative years, and parsing BC dates as AD dates.
 So, if you entered "-1000" for the "Start Date" field on a Neatline record, the timeline would display a dot at 1000 AD.
 I was surprised by this because Neatline doesn't actually do any of its own date parsing - the code relies on the built-in `Date` object in JavaScript, which is implemented natively in the browser.
 Under the hood, when Neatline needs to work with a date, it just spins up a new `Date` object, passing in the raw string value entered into the record form: